This guide will cover how to configure and manage the ODX server.

 Adding Azure Data Lake Gen1/Gen2 Storage

-In order to access the data lake resources from Discovery Hub, you will need to register an application.
+In order to access the data lake resources from Discovery Hub, you will need to register an application in the Azure portal.
+After registering an application in Azure, you will have all of the necessary settings required to add your data lake resource in Discovery Hub.

-- Enter a name and select Accounts in this organizational directory only.
-The value of Redirect URI is the URL at which your application is hosted.
+2. Enter a name for your app and select Accounts in this organizational directory only.
+You do not need to enter a Redirect URI.
 Click Register when you are done.

-- Go back to the resource group and select the Data Lake Storage resource.
+6. Go back to the resource group and select the Data Lake Storage resource (If you are using ADLS Gen2, this will be the storage account with data lake storage containers).
 In the menu bar on the left, select Access Control (IAM) and add a role assignment.

 - Add the app you just created to the role of Owner of the resource.